Matthew Hoffman's house

 "Even if I did not take anything, there was a certain amount of excitement in being in someone else's home without them being there."

-In November of 2010, he began scoping out a rural house that belonged to a 32-year-old woman named Tina Herrmann.
+In November 2010, he began scoping out a rural house that belonged to a 32-year-old woman named Tina Herrmann.
 On the night of November 9th, he camped in the woods beside the property and kept watch.

 The following morning, he saw Herrmann leaving.
 Once she was gone, he crept over to the garage door, which had been left open.